kontron/python-ipmi/docs/source/quick_start.rst

   * **'aardvark'** - :abbr:`IPMB (Intelligent Platform Management Bus)` interface (using the `Total Phase`_ Aardvark)
   * **'mock'** - This interface uses the ipmitool raw command to "emulate" an :abbr:`RMCP (Remote Management Control Protocol)` session.
 It uses the session information to assemble the correct ipmitool parameters.
 Therefore, a session must be established before any request can be sent.

-Then you create an instance of the ``pyipmi.Ipmi`` object using the ``interface`` instance just created, and set also the required parameteres of the interface type.
+Then you create an instance of the ``pyipmi.Ipmi`` object using the ``interface`` instance just created, and set also the required parameters of the interface type.
 You should also set the :abbr:`IPMI (Intelligent Platform Management Interface)` **Target**, otherwise different runtime errors shall be expected later on when invoking methods of this library.
 Finally, you can try to establish a session.
 If there is a connection problem (no response), then you get the following error during session establishment:

 .. error::